 How much is the average rent in Philippines?

 Looking for a rental in the Philippines?
 Rental costs can vary greatly depending on the location and size of the unit.
 For a small studio in the city, you can expect to pay anywhere between 14,000 – 17,000 pesos ($288 – $350).
 If you need a bit more space, a one-bedroom unit in the city can range between 18,000-25,000 pesos ($370 – $514), while a two-bedroom unit can cost 25,000 pesos or more ($514+).
 However, if you’re looking to save on rental costs, you might want to consider investing in real estate and becoming an owner.
 Interested in learning more?
 Check out our recent article on whether condos are a good investment in the Philippines.

 Transportation Cost In The Philippines

 On the other hand, Jeepneys are a cheap and convenient service that operates all across the Philippines.
-Prices typically range between 10/15 pesos for around 1.5 km or so.
+Prices typically range between 10-15 pesos for around 1.5 km or so.
 Jeepneys are a common sight in the country, and they are often used by locals to get around.
 However, they can be crowded and uncomfortable, especially during rush hour.
 Nevertheless, they provide a great opportunity to experience a unique aspect of Filipino culture and to interact with locals.

 Food & Beverage Costs In The Philippines